jdm6457/jdm6457/README.md

 ### ⚡ Beyond the Terminal
 * 🚤 **On the Water**: Boating and waterskiing (active with the Golden Triangle Waterski Club).
-* 🔧 **Hands-on Mechanical**: DIY home improvement, automotive upgrades, and mechanical restorations ( antique clock overhauls & motor rebuilds).
+* 🔧 **Hands-on Mechanical**: DIY home improvement, motorcycle restoration & customization, boating projects/maintenance & more.

 ---